itsdawei/dpvis/docs/examples/wis.md

     """Dynamic program for Weighted Interval Selection.

     Args:
-        intervlas (array-like): a list of intervals.
+        intervals (array-like): a list of intervals.
 Each interval is represented as a list of [start time, finish time, weight].

     Returns: